cKlee/marcspec-article/article.md

 ## Implementation

-Like XPath MARCspec is designed to work as a parameter for some document filter functionality of some tool.
+Like XPath MARCspec is designed to work as a parameter for document filter functionalities of all kinds of MARC tools.
 A software stack of a MARCspec implementation could look like this

 ![MARCspec software stack](images/software_stack.jpg)

-The purpose of a MARCspec parser [[^12]] is it to parse a MARCspec expression into an object, which is interpretable for MARCspec interpreters.
-Most suitable format for this object is JSON [[^13]], because of its language independence.
-If also this object conforms to the MARCspec object schema [[^14]], MARCspec interpreters can rely on this schema and be developed independently from MARCspec parsers.
+The purpose of a MARCspec parser  is it to parse a MARCspec expression into an object, which is interpretable for MARCspec interpreters.
+Most suitable format for this object is JSON [[^12]], because of its language independence.
+If also this object conforms to the MARCspec object schema [[^13]], MARCspec interpreters can rely on this schema and be developed independently from MARCspec parsers.

+There are already existing MARCspec parsers for Perl [[^14]] and PHP [[^15]] and also MARCspec interpreters for MARC tools like Catmandu [[^16]] and File_MARC [[^17]].

 ## Discussion

-Since I come from a German library and MARC is relatively new to German libraries,[[^16]] my experience with MARC was very little.
-When I announced the development of MARCspec the first time on the Perl4Lib mailing list [[^17]], I was pointed to some problems according to ISBD punctuation.
+Since I come from a German library and MARC is relatively new in the German libraries [[^18]], my experience with MARC was rather low .
+When I announced the development of MARCspec the first time on the Perl4Lib mailing list [[^19]], I was pointed to some problems according to ISBD punctuation.
 This practice of cataloging within a MARC record first surprised me because it has archaic roots from the beginning of the MARC development in the 70s.

-I discovered from later researches that ISBD punctuation in MARC is used for two purposes [[^18]]:
+I discovered from later researches that ISBD punctuation in MARC is used for two purposes [[^20]]:

 1. display of the traditional paragraph style
 2. designation of data elements beyond MARC subfield designators

-The first purpose is rather annoying, because the traditional paragraph style is rarely seen anywhere and tool have to strip off the ISBD punctuation for other display styles or transformations.
+The first purpose is rather annoying, because the traditional paragraph style is rarely seen anywhere and tools have to strip off the ISBD punctuation for other display styles or transformations.

 The second purpose is from a software point of view useless.
-Like the majority of MARC tools that are familiar to me [[^19]], MARCspecs view on MARC is MARC as a key-value format.
+Like the majority of MARC tools that are familiar to me [[^21]], MARCspecs view on MARC is MARC as a key-value format.
 Thus in general there will be some accessibility like in this pseudo-code

 ```
 sf_content = field.getContent('a');